dw/csvmonkey/README.md

 This is a header-only vectorized, lazy-decoding, zero-copy CSV file parser.
 Given the appropriate input data and hardware, the C++ version can tokenize ~1.9 GiB/sec of raw input in a single thread.
-For a basic summing task, the Python version is ~7x faster than `csv.reader` and ~18x faster than `csv.DictReader`, while maintaining a similarly usable interface.
+For a basic summing task, the Python version is ~5x faster than `csv.reader` and ~10x faster than `csv.DictReader`, while maintaining a similarly usable interface.

 Requires a CPU supporting Intel SSE4.2 and a C++11 compiler that bundles `smmintrin.h`.
 For non-SSE4.2 machines, a reasonable fallback implementation is also provided.

-It still requires a ton of work.
-For now it's mostly toy code.
+**This still requires a ton of work.
+For now it's mostly toy code.**

 As of writing, csvmonkey comfortably leads <a href="https://bitbucket.org/ewanhiggs/csv-game">Ewan Higg's csv-game</a>
-microbenchmark of 24 CSV parsers with a 30% margin.
+microbenchmark of 24 CSV parsers.

 ## How It Works

-* **Vectorized**: scanning for byte values that influence parser state is done using Intel SSE 4.2 PCMPISTRI instruction.
-PCMPISTRI can locate the first occurence of up to four distinct values within a 16 byte vector, allowing searching 16 input bytes for end of line, escape, quote, or field separators in one instruction.
+* **Vectorized**: scanning for values that change parser state is done using Intel SSE 4.2 PCMPISTRI instruction.
+PCMPISTRI can locate the first occurence of up to four values within a 16 byte vector, allowing searching 16 input bytes for end of line, escape, quote, or field separators in one instruction.

-* **Zero Copy**: the user supplies the parser's input buffers.
-The output of is an array of column offsets within a row, each containing a flag to indicate whether an escape character was detected.
+* **Zero Copy**: the user supplies the parser's input buffer.
+The output is an array of column offsets within a row, each flagged to indicate whether an escape character was detected.
 The highest throughput is achieved in combination with memory-mapped files, where none of the OS, application or parser make any bulk copies.

 * **Lazy Decoding**: input is not copied or unescaped until it is requested.
   Since a flag indicates the presence of escapes, a fast path is possible that